nandithamerugu/Honours_Final_Project/Translation Model/README.md

 ### Test2_result_epochs_10.txt
 - This is the text file for the output of testfile2(above) for the model trained for 10 epochs.

+### translationModel_transformer.ipynb
+- Same as above but changed the model to transformer